hathibelagal-dev/instantpolyglot/docs/eng/Indigenous_Languages_Of_South_America.md

 **Che jagua-pe a-hecha**
 I dog-ACC 1SG-see
-"I see the dog"
+“I see the dog”

 **Oga-pe a-ha**
 house-to 1SG-go
-"I go to the house"
+“I go to the house”

 Tupian languages often have a system of switch-reference marking, indicating whether the subject of a dependent clause is the same as or different from the subject of the main clause.